For over a hundred years, this beautiful, historic building served as New Orleans City Hall.

 the Saints during the Super Bowl victory parade in 2010.

-Below, pictures of Gallier Hall, first, current images and, then, past.
+Below, current pictures of Gallier Hall and, then, images from the past. -- Nancy

 |A St. Charles streetcar rumbles past the block where Gallier Hall's located.